shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 Congratulations!
 You have completed the workshop on operating AKS Automatic.
 You have learned how to create an AKS Automatic cluster, enforce custom policies, sync configurations to the cluster, scale workloads, and apply best practices for workload scheduling.
 You have also learned how to troubleshoot issues in AKS.
 You are now well-equipped to operate AKS Automatic clusters and ensure that your workloads are running efficiently and effectively.

-This lab is also available at https://aka.ms/aks/labs along with others, so feel free to check them out.
+This lab is also available at [https://aka.ms/aks/labs](https://aka.ms/aks/labs) along with others, so be sure to check out the site often for new labs and updates.

-If you have any feedback or questions on AKS in general, please feel free to reach out to us at https://aka.ms/aks/feedback.
+If you have any feedback or questions on AKS in general, please reach out to us at [https://aka.ms/aks/feedback](https://aka.ms/aks/feedback).